-Inclusion, Differentiation and Equal Opportunities
+Inclusion, Adaptive Teaching, Differentiation and Equal Opportunities

 Some pupils experience learning difficulties, which affects their progress in English.
 Class teachers are responsible for trying to identify any difficulties, so that through early intervention these pupils can be helped.
-Where pupils are shown to be experiencing difficulties and underachieving over a period of time, class teachers monitor barriers closely.
+Adaptive teaching is encouraged and teachers will provide scaffolds or support to ensure children have the tools to meet the expectation of the lesson.
+Where pupils are shown to be experiencing difficulties and under-achieving over a period of time, class teachers monitor barriers closely.
 Parents are consulted and, if possible, support given with advice on reading at home and learning key words etc. Children with special educational needs should have full access to the English curriculum.
 For children with EHCPs, staff need to consider provision and classroom support for English activities.
 Within the framework of the National Curriculum, children of all ages and abilities are catered for.
-Teachers' planning is differentiated and provides challenge for more-able children.
+Teachers' planning takes into account adaptive teaching strategies and provides challenge for more-able children.
 Having determined the children's needs, by monitoring and assessing their work, we adjust our planning, varying our expectations and outcomes with the abilities of the children, thus ensuring steady progress is made.
 Tasks are structured to ensure success for all children, allowing more-able children to undertake work of a more challenging nature where appropriate.
 At Tillington Manor Primary School, we are committed to equality of opportunity.